quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 sends a new first flight with that version - we refer to this version as the "negotiated version".

+When the client sends its new first flight, it SHOULD use the same 5-tuple (source and destination IP addresses and UDP port numbers) and the same Destination Connection ID as its original first flight.
+This will increase the likelihood of both first flights reaching the same server.

-This will allow the endpoints to establish a connection using the negotiated version.
+The new first flight will allow the endpoints to establish a connection using the negotiated version.
 The handshake of the negotiated version will exchange handshake version information (see {{hs-vers-info}}) required to ensure that VN was genuine, i.e. that no attacker injected packets in order to influence the VN process, see {{downgrade}}.

 ## Compatible Version Negotiation {#compat-vn}